NickDutka/NekoSushi_URP/README.md

 The aim of this VR experience is to provide users with an engaging and entertaining way to learn about traditional Japanese tools and techniques for sushi-making while enjoying a light-hearted and humorous storyline.
 Utilizing Quest 2 hand tracking, users will interact with custom-designed hand tracking events and slicing mechanics, immersing themselves in a stylistic and visually pleasing environment.
 Through 3D assets and custom animations, users will go through five handcrafted "stages," participating in two sushi-making lessons that involve slicing fish for nigiri and forming and presenting nigiri.
 The project's pillars are centered around accurate hand-tracking interactions, a light-hearted tone, an educational experience about Japanese sushi-making, and captivating aesthetics.

 * ⛩️ Design Pillars
-  - Accurate hand-tracking interactions
+  - 👋 Accurate hand-tracking interactions
-  - Light-hearted and humorous tone
+  - 😅 Light-hearted and humorous tone
-  - Learn about traditional Japanese tools and techniques for sushi
+  - 🍣 Learn about traditional Japanese tools and techniques for sushi
-  - Stylistic/aesthetically pleasing visuals + environment
+  - 🏔️ Stylistic + aesthetically pleasing visuals + environment

 ## 📝 Features
 * 🔮 Interactions
-    - [x] Quest 2 hand tracking interactions
+    - ✔️ Quest 2 hand tracking interactions
-    - [x] Custom made hand tracking events
+    - ✔️ Custom made hand tracking events
-    - [x] Custom slicing mechanics
+    - ✔️ Custom slicing mechanics
 * 🧱 3D Assets
-    - [x] Custom 3D models created in maya/blender
+    - ✔️ Custom 3D models created in maya/blender
-    - [x] Handmade stylistic environments
+    - ✔️ Handmade stylistic environments
-    - [x] Custom rigged and animated characters
+    - ✔️ Custom rigged and animated characters
+    - ✔️ Custom UI Panels with embedded video instruction
 * 🎮 Gameplay
-    - [x] Light-hearted + humorous storyline
+    - ✔️ Light-hearted + humorous storyline
-    - [x] 5 handcrafted "stages"
+    - ✔️ 5 handcrafted "stages"
-    - [x] 2 sushi making lessons - slicing fish for nigiri - forming + presenting nigiri
+    - ✔️ 2 sushi making lessons - slicing fish for nigiri - forming + presenting nigiri
-    - [x] Custom video lesson UI created with in-game video recordings
+    - ✔️ Custom video lesson UI created with in-game video recordings

 ## 🕹️ Controls
 * **🙌 Quest 2 Hand Tracking**